MohistMC/MohistWiki/README.md

 # MohistMC - Wiki

-Welcome to MohistMC wiki !
-Here you can have some information about Mohist and how to configure it.
+Welcome to MohistMC wiki!
+Here you can find some information about Mohist and how to configure it.
-> This page is being improved, and you can also participate in writing !
+> This page is being improved, and you can also participate in writing!

-Mohist is a Forge server software implementing Bukkit, Spigot and Paper APIs.
-This project is to make **mods and plugins usable together**.
+Mohist is a Forge server software implementing the Bukkit, Spigot and Paper APIs.
+This project has been made in order to make **mods and plugins usable together**.
 Currently Mohist is available in 3 versions (1.7.10, 1.12.2, 1.16.5).

 ## About Mohist
 More versions will be available in the future.